Chao-Xi/jxperfbook/docs/2025/sre/4sre.md

 **✅ 3 — to the owner of service**

 Cloud services are typically charged **to the service owner** who is responsible for managing costs, budgeting, and optimizing usage.

+1. If you are tasked as a Site Reliability Engineer to take on-call responsibilities, what activities would you do to optimize on-call processes?

+**Add automation and context to alerts for more collaborative response from on-call responders**.

+3. You have set up an alert that notifies the on-call SRE whenever the Heap utilization of a Java application rises above 85%.
+Over time, your team suffers from alert fatigue due to false positives.
+What changes would you make to stop the alert fatigue?

+Modify the alert to be based on the end-user experience such as degraded response time.

+2. What is an example of an incorrect alert setup that can result in alert fatigue?

+Configuring alerts that are not actionable or have narrow reset periods.

+4. The SLO (Service Level Objective) of an application you support is a 99.9% success rate over the past 30 days.
+In alignment with the SLO, you have defined an alert to trigger whenever the error rate exceeds 0.1%.
+Your alert window is 10 minutes.
+What can you say about the precision of this alert?

+The precision is low because the alert window is narrow.

+5. What is a service level objective (SLO)?

+Service level objectives (SLOs) are an agreed target within a service level agreement that must be achieved for each activity to provide the best chance to achieve customer success.

+6. In the context of Site Reliability Engineering (SRE), what strategy can be used to reduce toil associated with equipment procurement where users submit requests through an online form?

+Providing self-service methods for users.

+7. What is an inherent problem with distributed systems?

+Nodes in a distributed system can randomly fail.

+8. The SLO (Service Level Objective) for an application you support is a 99.9% success rate in 30 days.
+Upon setting up an alert based on burn rate, you notice that the burn rate at times hits 1000; you also notice that this application receives only a small number of requests per hour, around 10.
+Given these facts, what would you do to fix the issue?

+Low-traffic applications can consume the error budget faster than high-traffic applications.
+Add synthetic traffic to compensate.

+9. What steps would you take to implement the standard plans to establish "psychological safety" within the Site Reliability Engineering (SRE) team, specifically by making explicit expectations?

+Start with a service level objective (SLO) to make expectations clear.
+You can ask for collective commitments to avoid assuming everyone agrees on urgency.

+10. What is true of service level objectives (SLOs) in terms of achievability and its relation to the Site Reliability Engineering (SRE) team?

+SLOs should be high enough to satisfy consumers but low enough for SRE to meet.
+System improvements can alter the SLO.
+SLOs should also reflect SRE team technology.

+11. What is the main key aspect of implementing Site Reliability Engineering (SRE) within an organization?

+Collaborate closely with developers to troubleshoot and resolve issues effectively when alerts are triggered.

+12. As part of the Site Reliability Engineering (SRE) team, what activities or methods would you use to effectively measure the set Service Level Objectives (SLOs)?

+Integrate SLOs into a unified monitoring platform that consolidates performance data and user experience metrics.
+Regularly evaluate the SLOs using a data-driven approach, and ensure that there is clear ownership and accountability for monitoring and reporting.

+13. What is an example of a service level indicator (SLI) for cloud-based software services?

+Availability rate

+14. In a multisite configuration (engineers located in multiple sites), what is the minimum recommended team size per site for on-call?

+Six

+15. Which work scenario is an example of a toil task that can be done by a Site Reliability Engineering (SRE) team?

+Reviewing non-critical monitoring alerts.

+16. As part of the Site Reliability Engineering (SRE) team of the organization, you have observed that your team is handling several production systems at a large scale.
+What would you do to help increase operational excellence in the organization?

+You can take advantage of software engineering practices as they can be applied to your organization’s IT operations.

+17. How will you use the SLO (Service Level Objective) of an application to eliminate toil?

+Decide if a toil can be rejected when the impact is kept within the SLO.

+18. You are working on creating a monitoring dashboard for an application.
+The audience for this dashboard is the SRE team and the senior leadership.
+What is an effective way to present information for both audiences?

+Create two different dashboards, one meant for SREs and the other for senior leadership with relevant graphs.

+19. As a Site Reliability Engineer, you configure the monitoring for an application to catch issues as soon as possible.
+The application generates large amounts of raw logs (multiple gigabytes per hour).
+How will you design your monitoring to see the problems without having to parse all the logs?

+Create alerts using metrics from your application.

+20. What is an example of progressive rollout?

+Rollout changes on one geographic region at a time.

+21. What is psychological safety in the context of Site Reliability Engineering (SRE)?

+The shared belief held by the SRE team members that others on the team will not embarrass, reject, or punish any members for speaking up.

+22. Your organization is considering implementing Site Reliability Engineering (SRE) to manage operational tasks and improve existing systems.
+You were tasked with convincing the management team to adopt SRE.
+What argument would most effectively support this recommendation?

+Implementing SRE will decrease the mean time to repair (MTTR) and increase the mean time between failures (MTBF), improving system reliability and allowing faster updates.